 Are you considering upgrading to more natural looking crowns?

 Are looking for a dentist that will work with you to plan your smile?
-A dentist that will listen to your input?
+A dentist who will listen to your input?

 Dr. Fondriest can answer all your questions about cosmetic dentistry.
 He has many years of experience delivering seamless dental restorations and other beautiful dentistry.
 Cosmetic dental treatment planning with your agenda in mind is difficult to find.
 To schedule your meeting, please contact us at (847) 234-0517.